List of King Crimson members: 1981–2008

-In June 2007, Fripp announced that a new lineup of King Crimson had been finalised for the band's 40th anniversary tour the following year.
-In addition to the members of the 2004 incarnation, Gavin Harrison of Porcupine Tree was added as a second drummer.
-The tour took place in August 2008, after which members returned to focus on other projects.
+2013 onwards

 In September 2013, despite claiming the previous year that he was retiring, Fripp announced another reformation of King Crimson.
 In addition to Levin, Mastoletto and Harrison, the eighth lineup was confirmed to include returning saxophonist and flautist Mel Collins, new guitarist and vocalist Jakko Jakszyk, and third drummer Bill Rieflin.
 In March 2016, Jeremy Stacey replaced Rieflin for the year's touring, becoming a full member during the winter leg of the tour.
 Rieflin switched over to being the band's first full-time keyboardist upon his return in January 2017.

 Rieflin was temporarily replaced again for an autumn 2017 tour by Chris Gibson.
 For the band's 50th anniversary tour in 2019, it was announced that Rieflin would once more be temporarily replaced, this time by Theo Travis.
 However, after a day of rehearsal, the band opted instead to do the 2019 tour as a seven-piece.
 Rieflin's parts were divided among other band members, with Jakszyk and Collins adding keyboards to their on-stage rigs, and Levin once again using the synthesizer he used during the 1980s tours.
 Rieflin died of cancer on March 23, 2020, reducing the line-up to a septet.

-On December 8, 2021 the band played the last show of their "Music Is Our Friend" tour, after which Fripp tweeted out that the band had "Moved from sound to silence", Levin published in his blog “Tonight is the final concert of the tour, and quite possibly the final King Crimson concert.".
-No announcements have been heard from the band since December, though Harrison has said that he in unsure whether the band is over.
-Though the 2013-2021 line ups are the longest running line-ups in the band's history, they never released any studio material, except "Fripp, Jakszyk & Collins' A Scarcity of Miracles" (featuring Fripp, Jakszyk, Collins, Levin and Harrison) and Jakko Jakszyk's "Secrets & Lies" (also featuring Fripp, Jakszyk, Collins, Levin and Harrison, and which most material was written during King Crimson writing sessions).
+On December 8, 2021, the band played the last show of their "Music Is Our Friend" tour, after which Fripp tweeted out that the band had "Moved from sound to silence", Levin published in his blog “Tonight is the final concert of the tour, and quite possibly the final King Crimson concert.".
+No announcements have been heard from the band since December, though Harrison has said that he is unsure whether the band is over.
 The band was not musically active in 2022, with Fripp re-stating that the band is unlikely to tour again.
+However, band members have made studio recordings of their parts for material written during the last phase of the band's live work as of July 2025, which may or may not become a new album according to band manager David Singleton.